JaredWilliam97/Portfolio/README.md

-Hello, I am new to HTML and CSS and this is my first Portfolio I have created.
-I will be adding more to it as I learn more.
-This project is to create a Portfolio using Html and CSS trying to utilize all the skills you have learned in the first week of class.
+My Updated Portfolio

+This is my updated portfolio in which I used all of skills that I have learned in my first 4 weeks of my class.

 In this project I am creating a the basic layout of an HTML document using CSS to style it.
 I have created a header, a nav bar, a main section and a footer.
-In the main section I have added a few photos that describe me.
-I like to play hockey, and fish.
-I put a photo of a server room because for the past 8 years I have been a hardware server engineer.

-I have created a few links in the nav bar to connect to (Github, LinkedIn.)
-I have also put some links in the photo's as well.
-In the footer I have my concact information along with my Github, and LinkedIn.
+I used bootstrap to create my nav bar and formatted it with css and changing some styling and margin.
+I have a serch bar which is not in use at the time but will hopefully add some functionality in upcoming additions.

+In my nav bar I created a link to my resume, also I created a project button that will lead you to my projects and can access the url if you click on the picture.
+I have a footer that has links to my LinkedIn, Github, an email button if you wanna email me, and a couple other social media websites.

 There were some features to my website that I think will stand out.
-I was able to create some hover commands in the nav bar along with a "Contact button" that stands out.
+My footer I took a long time styling and trying to get it perfect.

 As I built my website I used comments to help others reading to be able to understand it better.